 If you have been affected by a natural disaster, such as a flood, bushfire or storm damage, it is crucial you know your renting rights and responsibilities.

-If the premises are only partly uninhabitable, such as one room not being usable as a result of hail damage to the roof, you may wish to stay on in the premises while the repairs are being carried out.
+- If the premises are only partly uninhabitable, you can choose to stay on in the premises while the repairs are being carried out.
 You should only consider doing this if the damage is relatively minor and there is no ongoing safety risk to you or your family.
-Follow any instructions from emergency personnel and talk to the landlord to see if they agree.

-You and the landlord/agent can also decide to formally end the agreement and re-sign a new agreement after the repairs are complete.
-However, be aware that a higher rent could be included in the new agreement.
+- You and the landlord can formally end the agreement and re-sign a new lease after the repairs are complete.
+Be aware that a higher rent could be included in the new agreement.

-You should discuss with the landlord or agent the timetable for repairs, recognising that there may be unavoidable delays because of the demand for insurance assessments and qualified tradespeople in the area.
-A landlord is not obliged to compensate you for any damage to your furniture or personal belongings arising from a natural disaster.
+A landlord is not obliged to compensate you for any damage to your furniture or personal belongings from a natural disaster.

-Any tenancy related disputes following a natural disaster can be taken to the Tribunal.
+For any tenancy related disputes after a natural disaster, contact the Tribunal.